SFrijters/nix-qemu-esp32c3-rust-example/README.md

 ## Known issues

 This example code works around [a linker issue in nixpkgs](https://github.com/NixOS/nixpkgs/issues/281527) in [blinky/.cargo/config.toml](blinky/.cargo/config.toml).
 Please refer to the linked issue for details and please suggest a better/permanent fix if you know of one!
+We also may need to keep an eye on https://github.com/NixOS/nixpkgs/pull/389204 .

 ## Further reading